Mission

 Leading in Uncertain Times

-Everything Feels in Flux—And Leaders Are Caught in the Middle.
+Everything Feels in Flux, and Leaders Are Caught in the Middle.
 Lately, in my work with leaders, I’ve seen a pattern: extremes.
-Some teams are shrinking overnight—experienced…
+Some teams are shrinking overnight, experienced employees leaving,…

 20. Januar 2025